 Your web application’s log data contains a vast amount of actionable information, but it’s only useful if you can cross-reference it with other events in your system.
 For example, CloudTrail provides an audit trail of everything that’s happened in your AWS environment.
 This makes it an indispensable security tool—but only if you can correlate CloudTrail activity with changes in web traffic, spikes in error log messages, increased response times, or the number of active EC2 instances.

-In this article, we’ll introduce the basics of AWS log analytics.
+In this article, we’ll introduce the basics of AWS monitoring analytics.
 We’ll learn how a centralized log manager gives you complete visibility into your full AWS stack.
 This visibility dramatically reduces the time and effort required to troubleshoot a complex cloud application.
 Instead of wasting developer time tracking down software bugs in all the wrong places, you can identify issues quickly and reliably by replaying every event that occurred in your system leading up to a breakage.

 As you read through this article, keep in mind that troubleshooting with a centralized log management tool like Sumo Logic is fundamentally different than traditional debugging.
 Instead of logging into individual machines and grep’ing log files, you identify root causes by querying all of your log data from a single interface.
 A powerful query language makes it easy to perform complex lookups, visualizations help you quickly identify trends, and its centralized nature lets you cross-reference logs from different parts of your stack.